alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 ::::

-### {{penguin}} Log into a workspace

 You should now be able to see the SRE dashboard screen which will look like the following

 :::{image} user_guide/guacamole_dashboard.png
 :alt: Research environment dashboard
 :align: center
+:width: 90%
 :::

+### {{penguin}} Log into a workspace

-You should see multiple different workspaces that you can access either via an interactive desktop environment (**Desktop**) or a terminal environment (**SSH**).
+On the SRE dashboard, you should see multiple different workspaces that you can access either via an interactive desktop environment (**Desktop**) or a terminal environment (**SSH**).

+:::{important}
+If you do not see any available workspaces please contact your {ref}`System Manager <role_system_manager>`.
+:::

 Each of these is a computer[^vm-footnote] with a wide variety of data analysis applications and programming languages pre-installed.
 You can use them to analyse the sensitive data belonging to your project while remaining isolated from the wider internet.

 [^vm-footnote]: Actually a virtual machine

-:::{important}
-If you do not see any available workspaces please contact your {ref}`System Manager <role_system_manager>`.
-:::

 ::::{admonition} 1.
 Select a workspace
 :class: dropdown note